knowledgeontology/fungal_evolution/README.md

 'Treepuzzle_outfile ' is the output of the analysis.<br>

 <b>2 Matlab Clustering Analysis:</b><br>
-The file 'Data_for_clustering_analysis.mat'  contains the matrix data and label data for clustering analysis.<br> The sample Matlab Scripts are as follows(using cell wall proteins' matrix  for a sample analysis):<br>
+The file 'Data_for_clustering_analysis.mat'  contains the protein-content matrix data and the species' label data for clustering analysis.<br>
+The sample Matlab Scripts are as follows(using cell wall proteins' matrix  for a sample analysis):<br>
 >> load Data_for_clustering_analysis.mat<br>
 >> Y = pdist(cellwall','correlation');<br>